Japanese Public Key Infrastructure (JPKI)

 Figure 3 OCSP Responder Method

-There are two types of electronic certification: "electronic certification for signature" and "electronic certification for user certification".
+There are two types of electronic certification: "electronic certification for signatures" and "electronic certification for user certificates".

 5.2.1. electronic certification for signature

-Electronic signatures are used to create and transmit electronic documents such as applications and contracts via the Internet, etc., and it is possible to confirm that the electronic documents created and transmitted by the users are "authentic documents created by the users and transmitted by the users."
-Electronic signatures using a signature electronic certification can be subject to Article 3 (Presumption of Authentic Establishment of Electronic Records) * 7 of the Act on Electronic Signatures and Certification Business.
-In other words, an electronic document with an electronic signature that satisfies certain requirements by the principal is presumed to be authentically established (created based on the intention of the principal).
+It is used when creating and sending electronic documents such as applications and contracts on the Internet, etc., and it is possible to confirm that the electronic documents created and sent by the users are "authentic documents created by the users and sent by the users."
+Electronic signatures using a signature electronic certification can be subject to Act on Electronic Signatures and Certification Business Article 3 (Presumption of Authentic Establishment of Electronic Records) * 7.
+In other words, an electronic document with an electronic signature that satisfies certain requirements by the Principal is presumed to be authentically established (created based on the Principal's intention).

 * 7 Quoted from Article 3 of Act on Electronic Signatures and Certification Business

-An electronic or magnetic record prepared for the purpose of representing information (excluding one prepared by a public officer in the course of his / her duties) is presumed to be authentically formed if the information recorded in the electronic or magnetic record is subject to an electronic signature by the principal (limited to an electronic signature that can be carried out only by the principal by properly managing the codes and articles necessary for carrying out the electronic signature).
+An electronic or magnetic record prepared for the purpose of representing information (excluding one prepared by a public officer in the course of his / her duties) is presumed to have been established authentically if the information recorded in the electronic or magnetic record has been digitally signed by the principal (limited to those that can be digitally signed only by the principal by properly managing the codes and objects necessary for digitally signing).

-It is mainly used when logging in to Internet sites, etc., and it can confirm that the person who logged in is the user himself / herself.
+It is mainly used when logging in to Internet sites, etc., and it can confirm that the person who logged in is the user himself or herself.

-Since the purpose of the electronic certification for signature is different from that of the electronic certification for user identification, the retained information is different.
-The main difference is whether or not the basic four information (address, name, sex, and date of birth) is retained in the electronic certification.
-The basic four information is retained in the electronic certification for signature, which is used for electronic signatures at the time of application, etc., because it is necessary to confirm the applicant's exact address, etc. The basic four information is not retained in the electronic certification for user identification, which is used for login to Internet sites, etc., because it is sufficient to confirm the identity of the applicant. electronic certification
+There are differences in the information held between the electronic certification for signatures and the electronic certification for identification of users due to their different purposes.
+The main difference is whether or not to hold the Four Basic Information (address, name, gender, date of birth) in the electronic certification.
+The Four Basic Information is held in the electronic certification for signatures used for electronic signatures at the time of application, etc., since it is necessary to confirm the accurate address, etc. of the applicant, etc. The electronic certification for identification of users used for logging in to Internet sites, etc., does not hold the Four Basic Information as long as the identity of the applicant, etc. can be confirmed. electronic certification

 6. Expansion of Japanese Public Key Infrastructure functions